COMS 4160: Introduction to Computer Graphics

 Evaluation

 There will be eight assignments, each worth 10% of your grade.
 The Final Project will be worth 20%.
 The grade on each assignment will depend not only on the quality of the work you hand in, but also on your ability to explain your program’s code in the Code Review and Assignment Clinic sessions.
+You must attend the Code Review and Assignment Clinic sessions on the dates specified above, as well as your final project presentation in December.

 Please submit your assignments via CourseWorks.